Kiarash-Parvizi/Par-Heap/README.md

 #### **Research Paper:** https://arxiv.org/abs/2310.06663

 ### Important Notes:
 - **Compilation Optimization:** Ensure that you compile the source codes with a minimum optimization level of O2.
-Failing to do so might nullify the benefits due to the overhead of the additional instructions needed in our Par-Heap implementation.
+Failing to do so increases the overhead associated with the extra instructions required in our Par-Heap implementation.
+All methods discussed in the research paper were compiled for benchmarking purposes using clang on O2 optimization level.

 - **Compiler Choice:** Regrettably, the GCC compiler struggled to optimize the new source code effectively on our machine.
 Consequently, we opted for Clang in this project for better performance.